Educational Videos & Animations

 - View the animations for Produce Safety Matters

 Learn about what happens when atoms, ions or molecules attach to the surface of a substance without entering it.
-This video discusses how adsorption occurs at the chemical level.
+This video discusses how adsorption occurs at the chemical level and clarifies the difference between adsorption and absorption.

 Researchers have been studying non-thermal processing methods (methods that do not use heat) that will destroy pathogens and keep foods safe to eat, while retaining sensory attributes and nutrient content similar to raw or fresh products.